 The descent from the crater to the lakes is on loose scoria.
 Catherine shows us how to keep our knees bent and walk heel first to dig into the scoria and resist sliding too much.
 It makes it so easy, enjoyable even, and soon we're down and lakeside.

 A geological type from Canterbury University who is guiding visiting American students offers congratulations: "You've just done the worst part", while Catherine high-fives me.
 Yeehah!

 We have lunch (sandwiches have never tasted so good) then continue around the Central Crater, climbing to the Blue Lake.
 We catch sight of Te Maari still letting off steam and spot the new rocks.

 From here, it's mainly downhill past Ketetahi Springs, through tussock, low bush and forest to our destination, the Ketetahi carpark.
 We've done it.
 We've hiked the Tongariro Crossing!

-• A soak in Taupo's DeBretts thermal hot pools is just the thing after a day conquering the Crossing.
+A treat for sore muscles: Soaking in Taupo's DeBretts thermal hot pools is just the thing after a day conquering the crossing.

 While you're in the area: Remember to add on a day for skiing on Mt Ruapehu's Whakapapa or Turoa ski fields.

 Donna McIntyre was a guest in the safe hands of Adrift Guided Outdoor Adventures and enjoyed two luxurious nights at The Chateau Tongariro hotel.